-PARADE TECHNOLOGIES, LTD. AND SUBSIDIARIES

-CONSOLIDATED FINANCIAL STATEMENTS AND

-REVIEW REPORT OF INDEPENDENT ACCOUNTANTS

-MARCH 31, 2019 AND 2018

-For the convenience of readers and for information purpose only, the auditors' report and the accompanying consolidated financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
-In the event of any discrepancy between the English version and the original Chinese version or any differences in the interpretation of the two versions, the Chinese-language auditors' review report and consolidated financial statements shall prevail.
+PARADE TECHNOLOGIES, LTD. AND SUBSIDIARIES CONSOLIDATED FINANCIAL STATEMENTS AND REVIEW REPORT OF INDEPENDENT ACCOUNTANTS MARCH 31, 2020 AND 2019 version prepared and used in the Republic of China.
+In the event of any discrepancy between the English version and the original Chinese version or any differences in the interpretation of the two versions, the Chineselanguage auditors' review report and consolidated financial statements shall prevail.